Wide Angle Binoculars

 Some binocular manufacturers list their field of view as the Apparent field of view, this is the value of the real field of view multiplied by the magnification of the binoculars (Apparent field of view = Magnification x Real field of view).
 This value is important because it is comparable even among binoculars of different magnifications.

-On top of this there is something known as the Apparent field of view ISO 14132-1:2002 standard, that some manufacturers are adopting, the formula is fairly complicated, so for simplicity I will stick with the "standard" Apparent field of view in this article.
+On top of this there is something known as the Apparent field of view ISO 14132-1:2002 standard, that some manufacturers are adopting.

-Ok, so now we know what the angle of view (AOV) is, the Apparent field of view (AFOV) and why for some uses a binocular with a wide angle of view is preferable, but what should you be looking for and what binoculars are considered to be Wide Angle Binoculars?
-Well there isn't a a magic number, but lets take a look at what most people consider to be some of the best wide field of view birding binoculars on the market to use as a reference point:
+Ok, so now we know what the angle of view (AOV) is, the Apparent field of view (AFOV) and why in some areas and situations a binocular with a wide angle of view is preferable.
+But what should you be looking for and what binoculars are considered to be Wide Angle Binoculars?
+Well there isn't a magic number, but lets take a look at what most people consider to be some of the best wide field of view birding binoculars on the market to use as a reference point:

 FOV of some Market Leading Birdwatching Binoculars